cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Security Considerations {#sec}

-We discuss the implications around using an OPRF, along with some suggestions and trade-offs that arise from their usage.
+This section discusses OPRF usage implications, along with some suggestions and trade-offs that arise from their usage.

 ## Cryptographic security {#cryptanalysis}

-As we mentioned previously, the hardness of our (V)OPRF protocol depends on the (N,Q)-OMDH assumption {{protocol-sec}}, where N is the number of group elements received and Q is the number of adversarial queries.
+As mentioned previously, the hardness of our (V)OPRF protocol depends on the (N,Q)-OMDH assumption {{protocol-sec}}, where N is the number of group elements received and Q is the number of adversarial queries.
 The original 2HashDH-NIZK construction in {{JKK14}} comes with a security proof in the UC security model